spryker/spryker-docs/docs/fes/dev/launchpad-guides/launching-storefronts.md

 1. Select a **SPRYKER ENVIRONMENT** to connect this Storefront to.

 2. Select a **COMMERCE API**.
-The selected Glue API will be used to connect this Storefront to the SCCOS instance.
+The selected Glue API will be used to connect this Storefront to the SCCOS instance you've selected in step 1.

-2. Select one or more **LOCALES** to be available in this Storefront.

-3. Select one or more **CURRENCIES** to be available in this Storefront.
+This shows the locales and currencies of the selected SCCOS instance, and they are preselected.

+3. For **LOCALES**, do the following:
+  1. Optional: Clear the checkboxes of the locales you don't want to display on the Storefront.
+  2. Select a default locale.

+4. For **CURRENCIES**, do the following:
+  1. Optional: Clear the checkboxes of the currencies you don't want to display on the Storefront.
+  2. Select a default currency.

+![Commerce provider configuration]

-4. Select **Create**.
+5. Select **Create**.

 The *List of Applications* page opens with the success message displayed.
 The application is displayed in the list.